vbetsch/seven-wonders/docs/CONTRIBUTING.md

 ## 🧪 Testing Guidelines

 - Tests must be deterministic
 - Follow Arrange / Act / Assert
 - Cover edge cases
 - No external side effects
 - Domain logic should be isolated and highly testable

 ## 💬 Need Help?

-Feel free to open:

-- A Discussion
-- An Issue
-- A question in your PR
+Feel free to open an issue or a question in your PR.
 We’re glad to help contributors!

 ## 🤝 Thank You

-Every contribution — big or small — helps the project grow.
+Every contribution, big or small, helps the project grow.
 Thank you for your time and your work!